SSNGOF/security-incidents/README.md

 ==========================
 Mapping of Incidents from the South Sudan NGO Forum Security Incidents Database

-Created using sheetsee.js, tabletop.js and mapbox.js
+Created using jquery and leaflet

-For more information contact Brian Mc Donald infomgr@sudothsudanngoforum.org
+For more information contact Information Manager infomgr@sudothsudanngoforum.org

 #Licence#
 [CC by 3.0](https://creativecommons.org/licenses/by/3.0/)
-"# security-incident"
-"# security-incident"